crazyyy/wp-framework/wp-content/plugins/wp-optimize/readme.txt

 * TWEAK: Add visual clue when image compression was cancelled
 * TWEAK: Image compression - multi image selection using Ctrl/Shift keys
 * TWEAK: Premium - Unused images - Reset last clicked image reference when `select none` is clicked
+* FIX: Premium - Unused images - Pagination not working in the trash
 * TWEAK: Prevent bots from indexing plugins list json file
 * TWEAK: Minify - Added a setting to change the time stale cache should be kept
 * TWEAK: Better support for Beaver Builder